nus-cs2103-AY2021S2/tp/docs/team/drwala.md

   * Managed release `v1.4` on GitHub

 * **Enhancements to existing features**:
-  * Updated how command parsing deals with invalid inputs to present clearer messages to the user.
+  * Updated how command parsing deals with invalid inputs to present clearer messages to the user. [\#330](https://github.com/AY2021S2-CS2103-T14-1/tp/pull/330)
+      * This was challenging to do as it was cross-command, and required a heavy refactoring of the `Parser`'s interaction with all commands that use the `INDEX`
   * Wrote additional tests for command parsing to support the change

 * **Documentation**: